Guidelines

 1. Follow vivarium PPE procedures when working within the vivarium, i.e., a gown is required and no lab coat.

-4. Don new sterile gloves if aseptic technique is disrupted for any reason (repositioning of the animal, touching anything outside of the sterile surgical field, etc.).
-Use of a non-sterile assistant can minimize the need to change sterile gloves within a procedure.
+3. Don new sterile gloves if aseptic technique is disrupted for any reason (repositioning of the animal, touching anything outside of the sterile surgical field, etc.).

 6. Performing Multiple Rodent Surgeries in Series